johnpeart/johnpeart.github.io/src/posts/blogpost/2023-02-06-calculating-the-cost-of-subscriptions.md

 Some of these saving I can realise *right now*.
 Some of I'll have to wait a few months.
 Either way, it'll still be a substantial saving across the rest of this year.

-## That's a chunk o' change
+## That’s a chunk o' change

 I think I can save myself around £275 if I cut back my streaming consumption to something more sensible this year.
-That's a lot of money to put towards something more useful.
+That’s a lot of money to put towards something more useful.

 Subscription services seem like a fantastic deal; all you can eat for a set monthly or annual price.
-But there's a catch.
+But there’s a catch.
 Without keeping an eye on them, the costs can – as I've shown – quickly spiral.

 So I'm going to cut back.
 Cutting back doesn't really mean missing out either.
 The great thing about a lot of these packages is that if you're really desperate, you can subscribe for one month and then cancel again.

-So that's what I'm going to do.
+So that’s what I'm going to do.

 Subscribe.
 Binge.
 Cancel.
 Wait.
 Repeat.